The Sir Arthur Conan Doyle Centre

 The History Of Our Building

 In 1881 our building was constructed for the brewer, politician and philanthropist William McEwan.
 Today, it is a Spiritual centre which provides space for spiritual discovery.
 Watch the video above for a complete introduction to our fascinating history and find out why we are named after Sir Arthur Conan Doyle.

 Founder of The Sir Arthur Conan Doyle Centre

 Ann Treherne is the founder of the centre.
 Her hands-on, dedicated approach is responsible for its current success and reputation.
 She has written a book which tells the full story of how we came to be in fascinating detail.

 Chair of The Sir Arthur Conan Doyle Centre

 Lance Butler took over as Chairman from Ann Treherne, the founder of the Centre, at the beginning of 2021.
 He was a Trustee of our parent body, the Palmerston Trust, for two years and sees his new role as keeping the Centre going in these difficult times and expanding its intellectual and spiritual reach in Edinburgh and around the world.

 About Shereen Elder

-Shereen Elder has been helping the Centre flourish for almost five years.
-She coordinates our people and ensures that we stay on track to acheive our vision and goals.
+Shereen Elder has been helping the Centre flourish for over five years.
+She coordinates our people, our venue and ensures that we stay on track to achieve our vision and goals.

 About Pauline Morgan